como-esp8266-o-esp32-con-una-aplicacion-en-vuejs-con-vue-native-websockets

 Connect an ESP8266 or ESP32 with a VueJS application using Vue Native Websockets

-We continue with our series of posts dedicated to the ESP8266 and the ESP32, seeing how to connect an application made in VueJS through Websockets thanks to Vue Native Websockets.
+We continue with our series of posts dedicated to the ESP8266 and ESP32, seeing how to connect an application made in VueJS through Websockets thanks to Vue Native Websockets.

-We will refer to the ESP8266, but the same code is compatible for the ESP32, adjusting the name of the libraries.
-At the end you have the code for both the ESP8266 and the ESP32.
+We will refer to the ESP8266, but the same code is compatible for the ESP32, adjusting the library names.
+At the end, you have the code for both the ESP8266 and the ESP32.

 The main ‘.ino’ file simply has the initialization, and in the loop we send millis() without any delay.
 This serves as a stress test and to check the speed at which we can send a value.